pcarbo/genetic-data-analysis-rcc-1/episodes/01-setup.md

 bookmark this repository by clicking the "Star" button at the top-right corner of this webpage.

 Copy the data files into the "data" folder in the repository.
-The data files take about 350 MB of storage, so make sure you have enough space in your home directory for these files.
+The data files take about 350 MB of space, so make sure you have enough space left over in your home directory for these files.
 (Run the `quota` command to check.)

 ```bash
 cd ~/git/gda1/data
 cp /project/rcc/workshops/genetic-data-analysis-1/data/* .
 ```

-Running ADMIXTURE (Episode 4) may take longer than 2 hours to complete, so we have pre-generated the ADMIXTURE results.
+Running ADMIXTURE ([Episode 4](04-admixture.md)) may take longer than 2 hours to complete, so we have pre-generated the ADMIXTURE results.
 Copy these results files into the results folder in the github repo.

 ```bash
 cd ~/git/gda1/results